GuLinux/indi-lite-tools/pyindi_sequence/README.md

 I also did setup some hooks to control the leds on my Raspberry Pi: slowly blinking when capture is in progress, fast blinking if it has finished, or there is an error, or anything requiring user in    teraction.

+You can pause sequences by creating an empty file named ```pause``` in the sequence upload directory.
+This will pause the next shooting, until the file is deleted.